Cloud Cost Management FAQ

 Running all workloads on expensive on-demand pricing

-Reserved instances purchased without analysis, leading to unused commitments
+Reserved instances purchased without usage analysis — paying for unused commitments

 Savings plans not aligned with actual usage patterns